-- Some welders felt that the feeder is too slow for 0.30-inch wire.
+- Cons: Not ideal for commercial use.
+Can’t be used with a generator.
+Some welders noted that the feeder is too slow for 0.30-inch wire.

 Here we have another from Hobart, the Handler 120.
 What makes this tool stand out from the rest is that it has dual-voltage capabilities.
 Easily swap between 115V (120V) and 230V with just a single twist of the receptacle; no additional tools are required.
 Another great feature is that it will automatically use the correct input power, which results in excellent arc performance.
 There are seven voltage settings at 230V and four at 115V.

 It can weld from 24 gauge all the way to ⅜ inch wild steel.
 If you plan on welding aluminum, the Handler 120 has the ability to attach the SpoolRunner 100, that directly connects to the front of the welder.

 The Hobart Handler 210 isn’t one of the lightest on this list, weighing in at 87 lbs, but its power makes up for it.
 It’s small size aids in its maneuverability though, making it ideal for home and workshop use.

 In the box, you will receive the Handler 210, a 10ft welding gun and cable, gas hose and dual gauge regulator, 10ft work cable with clamp, .030 contact tips and .030 sample spool of welding wire, and an 8-inch wire spool adapter.